Simple odd $\beta$-cycle inequalities for binary polynomial optimization: Implementation and computational results

 We used SCIP~8.0~\cite{SCIP8} and ran our experiments on a Intel Xeon Gold 5217 CPU with \SI{3.00}{\giga\hertz} with \SI{64}{\giga\byte} memory.

-\paragraph{Results.} We first report about results for the image restoration instances which forms the easier instance set.
-In \cref{tab_image_restoration} we depict the results for these instances, where we combined the 15 instances for images of the same size into one row by averaging.
-This was possible since the computational results were all very similar for different base types and perturbations.
+\paragraph{Results.} Next, we report our computational results.
+In all the tables that we present, we provide integrality gaps and computation times for pure cutting plane procedures for relaxations $\Psr$, $\PfrOne$, $\Pfr$, $\Pcr$ (all without other cutting planes), as well as SCIP with its default cutting planes.
+The gap is defined as $(\textup{db} - \Psr) / (\textup{PRIMAL} - \Psr)$ in percent, where $\textup{db}$ denotes the corresponding dual bound.

-While SCIP could close more gap than the standard relaxation, a significant portion is left.
-However, most of it can be closed already by adding flower inequalities with only one neighbor.
-In fact we never had to add flower inequalities with two neighbors.
-Nevertheless, gaps of up to \SI{13}{\percent} remained.
-The addition of simple odd $\beta$-cycle inequalities closes this gap in almost all cases.
-Only very few instances remain, all of which would be solved by only a single branching step.
-Clearly, these improvements ask for the generation of larger instances of this type.
+We first report about results for the image restoration instances which forms the easier instance set.
+In \cref{tab_image_restoration_topleft,tab_image_restoration_center,tab_image_restoration_cross} we depict the results for these instances.
+First of all, the results for the three types are all very similar.
+While the computation times slowly grow for larger instances, the closed gaps are almost independent of the instance parameters.
+The most important observation is that $\PfrOne = \Pfr = \Pcr$ holds throughout.
+In other words neither flower inequalities with two neighbors nor simple odd $\beta$-cycle inequalities were generated.
+The amount of gap closed by SCIP's default cutting planes is also similar to that of $\PfrOne$, but the separation algorithms require more time.

 Let us now turn to the results for low auto-correlation binary sequence instances.
 These are much harder to solve, in particular because the hypergraphs are much more dense, which leads to large numbers of linearization variables.
-In \cref{tab_auto_correlation} we depict the results for these instances.
-Similar to the image restoration instances, SCIP's general purpose cutting planes do not close much gap at all, while the addition of flower inequalities with one neighbor really pay off.
-Again, no other flower inequalities were generated.
-While the gap closed by the addition of odd $\beta$-cycle inequalities is nontrivial (though not as big as that of flower inequalities), the running time of the separation algorithm is prohibitively large.
+In \cref{tab_auto_correlation1,tab_auto_correlation2,tab_auto_correlation3} we depict the results for these instances.
+SCIP's general purpose cutting planes perform much worse than the flower inequalities with one neighbor.
+Similar to the image restoration instances, no flower inequalities with two neighbors were generated.
+In contrast to the previous instance class, our proposed simple odd $\beta$-cycle inequalities close gap in addition to the flower inequalities.
+However, the running times of our separation algorithm are extremely large.
+In fact, for a number of instances we cannot even compute the dual bound within one hour.
+One reason for this is clearly the density of the hypergraph, which results in the large number of hyperedges.